 Immediately following surgery your stomach will need time to heal.
-During the first 2 days you will only tolerate small portions of liquid at one time and will only be allowed to sip bariatric clear liquids.
+You will only tolerate small portions of liquid at one time and will only be allowed to sip bariatric clear liquids on day 1.
 Once you are at home, you can start including full liquids (protein shakes).
 Aim for 48-64 ounces (8 cups) of total fluid per day.
 It is common to only tolerate 16-32oz/day to start.
+By the end of the first week you should be consuming 60 grams of protein per day.